 This means consistently performing at a high level, whether it’s on the football field or in the classroom.
 College recruiters and NFL scouts are looking for athletes who stand out from the rest, so make sure you are giving it your all and showcasing your skills every chance you get.

-While it may be tempting to skip college and go straight to the NFL, it is important to have a backup plan.
+While it may be tempting to skip college, it is important to apply and work on your education.
 The majority of NFL players have played at the college level before making it to the pros.
 College football provides athletes with the opportunity to further develop their skills, gain exposure to scouts, and compete against top-tier talent.

 Additionally, college also offers the chance to obtain a degree, which can be valuable if a career in football doesn’t pan out.
-So, it’s crucial to consider college as a backup plan and take advantage of the opportunities it provides.
+So, it’s crucial to consider college and take advantage of the opportunities it provides.

 Hire an Agent